Banishment Stela

 The Banishment Stela or Maunier Stela (Louvre C 256) is an ancient Egyptian stela issued in c.1050 BCE.
-It contains an amnesty decree of the 21st Dynasty Theban High Priests of Amun Menkheperre.
+It contains an amnesty decree of the 21st Dynasty High Priest of Amun Menkheperre.

 History

 The Banishment Stela was discovered in Luxor around 1860 by the then French Vice-Consul, Henri Maunier; it was carried to Paris in 1884 and exhibited at the Louvre where it still is.
 The stela is made from diorite and measures 127 cm in height and 82 cm in width.
-The upper part is poorly preserved, and only a depiction of Menkheperre praying to the god Amun is still visible; the lower portion is in better condition and of the 23 lines of Egyptian hieroglyph text, only the first 4 are mostly lost.
+The upper part is poorly preserved, and only a depiction of Menkheperre praying to the god Amun is still visible; the lower portion is in better condition and of the 23 lines of Egyptian hieroglyph text, only the first four are mostly lost.

 Content

 The stela mentions three dates, although it is not entirely clear what happened on them, or even to which reign(s) they belonged.
 These dates are (in the order in which they appear in the text, which is not necessarily their correct chronological order):